 The USEF Bylaws provide a process by which an athlete (or certain other individuals, as discussed below) may file a complaint against USEF alleging USEF has denied, or threatened to deny, the athlete the opportunity to participate in "protected competition."
-Additionally, Section 9 of the United States Olympic & Paralympic Committee ("USOPC") Bylaws affords an athlete a process to challenge USEF when it denies, or threatens to deny, the athlete the opportunity to participate in the Olympic Games, Pan American Games, Paralympic Games, or other "protected competition" (this term is defined in the USOPC Bylaws).
+Additionally, Section 9 of the United States Olympic & Paralympic Committee ("USOPC") Bylaws affords an athlete a process to challenge USEF when it denies, or threatens to deny, the athlete the opportunity to participate in the Olympic Games, Pan American Games, Paralympic Games, World Championships, or other "protected competition" (this term is defined in the USOPC Bylaws).

 This guide will focus on the process available to athletes filing a grievance through the USEF internal process.
-For information on filing a grievance through the USOPC, contact the USOPC Athlete Ombuds Office at (719) 866-5000, or ombudsman@usathlete.org, or visit www.teamusa.org/Athlete-Ombuds.
+For information on filing a grievance through the USOPC, contact the USOPC Athlete Ombudsman Office at (719) 866-5000, or ombudsman@usathlete.org, or visit www.athleteombudsman.org

 Note: The information contained in this document is meant as a guide.
-You are urged to read USEF Bylaws 702 and 704 for specific requirements and guidance.
-Any questions should be directed to Emily Pratt, Director of the Federation's Regulation Department, at epratt@usef.org.
+You are urged to read USEF Bylaw 703 and the USEF General Rules, in particular Chapter 6, for specific requirements and guidance.
+Any questions should be directed to Emily Pratt, Secretary to Hearing Committee, at epratt@usef.org